danmaps/aoc2025/README.md

-# Advent of Code 2025 - Single Page App
+# Advent of Code 2025 — Single Page App

-This is a lightweight single-page app (no bundler) that renders AoC 2025 puzzles and solutions with an AoC-like theme.
+Lightweight SPA (no bundler) for viewing and solving AoC 2025 puzzles with an Advent of Code–style theme.

 ## Structure
 ```